sharppy/SHARPpy/README.md

  [Blumberg, W. G., K. T. Halbert, T. A. Supinie, P. T. Marsh, R. L. Thompson, and J. A. Hart, 2017: "SHARPpy: An Open Source Sounding Analysis Toolkit for the Atmospheric Sciences."
 Bull.
 Amer.
 Meteor.
 Soc. doi:10.1175/BAMS-D-15-00309.1, in press.](http://journals.ametsoc.org/doi/abs/10.1175/BAMS-D-15-00309.1)

 We wish to acknowledge Jeff Whitaker, who created the Basemap package, and from which we have borrowed data and code to develop the SHARPpy data selector GUI.
+We also wish to acknowledge the [MetPy](https://github.com/Unidata/MetPy), who we have borrowed their Matplotlib skew-t code from to illustrate some SHARPpy examples.

 2.)
 All bug reports and feature requests should be submitted through the Github issues page in order to assist the developers in tracking the issues noted by the users.
 Before you open a new issue, please check to see if your issue (or a similar one) has already been opened.
 If your issue already exists, please add a comment to the issue comment thread explaining your bug report or feature request with as much detail as possible.
 More detail will help the developers fix the issue (in the case of a bug report).
 The issues page for the SHARPpy project can be found here: